Patient update July 2020

 - it advises very high risk patients to stay at home at all times and avoid all face to face contact for at least 12 weeks

-different advice if they get symptoms of persisting new cough and temperature over 37.8 to call right away to NHS24 on 111.
+different advice if they get symptoms of persisting new cough and temperature over 37.8 to call right away to NHS direct on 0845 46 47.
 Do not call your GP or hospital.

 - The letter is evidence for their employer that they cannot work outside the home.
 They do not need a sick line just that letter.